Fred Astaire: 1957–1981: Television specials, serious roles

 Astaire did not retire from dancing altogether.
 He made a series of four highly rated Emmy Award-winning musical specials for television in 1958, 1959, 1960, and 1968.
 Each featured Barrie Chase, with whom Astaire enjoyed a renewed period of dance creativity.
 The first of these programs, 1958's An Evening with Fred Astaire, won nine Emmy Awards, including "Best Single Performance by an Actor" and "Most Outstanding Single Program of the Year".
 It was also noteworthy for being the first major broadcast to be prerecorded on color videotape.
 Astaire won the Emmy for Best Single Performance by an Actor.
 The choice had a controversial backlash because many believed his dancing in the special was not the type of "acting" for which the award was designed.
 At one point, Astaire offered to return the award, but the Television Academy refused to consider it.
 A restoration of the program won a technical Emmy in 1988 for Ed Reitan, Don Kent, and Dan Einstein.
 They restored the original videotape, transferring its contents to a modern format and filling in gaps where the tape had deteriorated with kinescope footage.

 Astaire played Julian Osborne, a non-dancing character, in the nuclear war drama On the Beach (1959).
 He was nominated for a Golden Globe Best Supporting Actor award for his performance, losing to Stephen Boyd in Ben-Hur.
 Astaire appeared in non-dancing roles in three other films and several television series from 1957 to 1969.

+Astaire also wrote his own autobiography, titled Steps in Time, which he published in 1959.

 Astaire's last major musical film was Finian's Rainbow (1968), directed by Francis Ford Coppola.
 Astaire shed his white tie and tails to play an Irish rogue who believes that if he buries a crock of gold in the shadows of Fort Knox the gold will multiply.
 Astaire's dance partner was Petula Clark, who played his character's skeptical daughter.
 He described himself as nervous about singing with her, while she said she was worried about dancing with him.
 The film was a modest success both at the box office and among critics.